*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 17.

 (a) Actin is present in thin filament

-(b) H-zone of striated muscle fibre represents both thick and thin filaments.
+(b) The h-zone of striated muscle fibre represents both thick and thin filaments

-(d) There are 11 pairs of ribs in man.
+(d) There are 11 pairs of ribs in a man

 (a) Actin is present in thin filament – True